ideapark/career/Documentation/the-nature-of-lisp.md

 What benefits does this approach offer?
 We don't have to walk the list.
-The compiler will do it for us and will invoke appropriate macors.
+The compiler will do it for us and will invoke appropriate macros.
 All we need to do is create the macros that convert our data to appropriate code!

 For example, a macro similar to our triple C macro we showed earlier